… and where it’s going!

 Of course, it’s up to me to imagine what you as the student will want to learn about.
 That often has me scratching my head wondering what I should cover next?
 Sure, I can teach what I think people need to learn about, but am I teaching what they want to learn about?

 One last thing.
 If you’ve had success with these classes, why not share that success in the comments section below?
 You might just help someone take that step forward by encouraging them to sign up for classes too.
-Also, you can suggest topics that I didn’t mention in the survey.
-Let’s help each other make 2018 a great driving season!
+Let’s help each other make this season a great driving season!